Bialynicki-Birula schemes in higher dimensional Hilbert schemes of points and monic functors: Bia ynicki-Birula functors and -monic families

 If the weights $\xi_i$ are linearly independent over $\QQ$, then $<_\xi$ is a total order on monomials.
 Otherwise, the order is only partial.
-In that case we shall refine the partial order to a total one.
-The refinements we shall use may be defined either as limits or using \emph{signed orders}.
+The most interesting case for us is when $\xi\in \ZZ^d$ is the weight vector of the action.